Tina Turner: Early solo career: 1976–1982

+Turner in a 1977 portrait by Harry Langdon Jr.

-Following her separation from Ike, lawsuits mounted for canceled Ike & Tina Turner gigs.
-Turner earned income by appearing on TV shows such as The Hollywood Squares, Donny & Marie, The Sonny & Cher Show, and The Brady Bunch Hour.
+Following the Turners' separation, lawsuits mounted for canceled Ike & Tina Turner gigs.
+Tina Turner earned income by appearing on TV shows such as Hollywood Squares, Donny & Marie, The Sonny & Cher Comedy Hour, and The Brady Bunch Hour.
 After receiving funding from Mike Stewart, an executive at United Artists Records, Turner returned to performing in order to pay off her debts.
 In 1977, she formed a new band and re-emerged with new costumes designed by Bob Mackie.
 She took her act to smaller venues and headlined a series of cabaret shows at Caesars Palace in Las Vegas.
 Later that year, she embarked on her first solo concert tour in Australia.

-Turner and Tom Jones starred in an HBO TV special that was shot at the Warner Theatre in Washington, DC, in September 1978.
+Tina Turner and Tom Jones starred in an HBO TV special that was shot at the Warner Theatre in Washington, DC, in September 1978.
 Around that time, her third solo album, Rough, was released on United Artists with distribution in North America and Europe on EMI Records.
 That album, along with its 1979 follow-up, Love Explosion, which included a brief diversion to disco music, failed to chart, so United Artists and Turner parted ways.
 Without the premise of a hit record, she continued performing and headlined her second tour.

 In 1979, Australian manager Roger Davies agreed to manage Turner after seeing her perform at the Fairmont Hotel in San Francisco.
 In early 1979, Turner worked in Italy as a regular performer on the Rete 1 TV series Luna Park, hosted by Pippo Baudo and Heather Parisi.
 Later that year, she embarked on a controversial five-week tour of South Africa during the apartheid regime.
-She later regretted the decision, stating that she was "naive about the politics in South Africa" at the time.
+She later admitted that she was "naive about the politics in South Africa" at the time.

 In October 1981, Rod Stewart attended Turner's show at the Ritz in New York City and invited her to perform "Hot Legs" with him on Saturday Night Live.
 In November, Turner opened three shows for the Rolling Stones during their 1981 American Tour.
-Turner performed in March 1982 in the Willem Ruis show (Netherlands), which resulted in the hit "Shame, Shame, Shame" (reaching No. 47 in the Netherlands).
-In 1982 Turner's recording of the Temptations' "Ball of Confusion" for the UK production team B.E.F. became a hit in European dance clubs.
-In 1982, Turner also appeared on the album Music of Quality and Distinction Volume 1 by B.E.F., a side project of Heaven 17, singing "Ball of Confusion".
+Turner performed in March 1982 in the Willem Ruis show (Netherlands), which resulted in the hit "Shame, Shame, Shame" reaching number 47 in the Netherlands.
+In 1982, Turner recorded the Temptations' "Ball of Confusion" with the UK production team B.E.F. (a side project of the band Heaven 17) which featured on their album Music of Quality and Distinction - Volume 1 and became a hit in European dance clubs.
 She filmed a music video for "Ball of Confusion" that aired on the fledgling music video channel MTV, becoming one of the first black American artists to gain airtime on the channel.
 Also in 1982, Turner appeared as a special guest on Chuck Berry's television special performed at The Roxy in West Hollywood.